Black Snake with Red Belly in Florida: What is it and is it Poisonous?

 Habitat

-Found only in North America, the red-bellied snake prefers to live in warmer climates, like those of Florida.
-They don’t typically travel far north, but if they do, they’re choice of housing is quite interesting.
-Because they struggle to burrow, they inhabit abandoned ant mounds, which provide them a safe, warm shelter.
+Found only in North America, the red-bellied snake prefers to live in warmer climates, like Florida.
+They don’t typically travel far north, but their housing choice is quite interesting if they do.
+Because they struggle to burrow, they inhabit abandoned ant mounds, which provide them with a safe, warm shelter.

 When you come across them in Florida, however, it’s more common to find them in woodland areas under logs and leaves.
 They’re shy and secretive, preferring to avoid people.